Guide for Creating Personal

 After you have published your file successfully, this message will appear:

-This file is now available to the web server.
-At this point, you may click on the link view your publish log file or continue creating more pages.
+At this point, you may click on the link to view your publish log file, or click Done.

 If you are finished editing your personal web site, locate File in the upper left corner of the window.
 After you click on File, a list of options are displayed.
 From this list, select Close Web and then exit Microsoft FrontPage.